Download a free trial to find out which Altium software best suits your needs

-Altium Designer has automatic functions that speed and simply differential pair calculations.
-The unified design environment provided by Altium Designer eliminates the need for shifting out of the design, loading a third-party impedance calculator, performing the calculations, and manually feeding the calculations back into the design.
-Instead, your design team uses the Enhanced Layer Stack Manager to configure the PCB layer stack and input the dielectric constant, the copper widths, and the dielectric widths.
-Altium Designer’s integrated calculator automatically pulls this information from the board layer stackup, calculates the correct impedance values, and then pushes the results into the design rules.
+Altium Designer has automatic functions that speed and simply differential microstrip propagation delay calculations.
+The unified design environment provided by Altium Designer eliminates the need for shifting out of the design, loading a third-party calculator, and manually feeding the calculations back into the design.

-Your design team can easily define differential pairs on the schematic with Altium Designer.
-From there, you can move the differential pair definitions to the PCB with design synchronization, transfer the differential pairs to the PCB editor, and then view and manage the differential pairs on the PCB.
-Working within the unified environment, the software can create any schematic, provide any trace routing capabilities, establish the layout, align ECAD and MCAD requirements with 3D design, and output the final drawing documentation.
+The schematic editor in Altium Designer makes it easy to define differential pairs and set electrical design rules.
+From there, you can move the differential pair definitions to the PCB with design synchronization, transfer the differential pairs to the PCB editor, and then view and manage differential pairs on the PCB.
+Altium Designer’s unified environment makes it easy to create any schematic, route traces, create a PCB layout, and output the final manufacturing documentation.

 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.